lvanderdonk/Flimbolevels/README.md

 # Getting started

+# Glossary
+* Character editor = For editing the characterset.
+The characters in a characterset are the building blocks for a level.
+* Level editor = For editing the level.
+You build a level with the characters created in the character editor.
+In the level editor you can edit the foreground and background(parallax).
+You can also edit the data on which Flimbo and the enemies can walk on(see bumpdata).
+* Bumpdata = You can assign bumpdata to characters.
+It is the data on which FLimbo and the enemies can walk on.

 Level details.
 * 1 Characterset (4 charactersets for parallax scrolling)
 * 18 Lines of characters
 * 400 Characters wide (10 screens)
 * Parallax 10 lines of characters
+* 3 Colors.
+2 Multicolors, 1 character color

 The editor exists of 2 main modes.
 * Character editor